irfanhakim-as/charts/mika/flex/README.md

    - Store the backup file in a safe location.

-10. Add a Movie (Radarr) or TV series (Sonarr) for download (i.e. using qBittorrent) and streaming (i.e. using Plex):
+10. Add a Movie (Radarr) or TV series (Sonarr) for download (i.e. using qBittorrent) and streaming (i.e. using Jellyfin or Plex):

    - Click the **Movies** (Radarr) or **Series** (Sonarr) menu item on the left, and then click the **Add New** link.

-   - In the provided search bar, search for a Movie (Radarr) or TV series (Sonarr) you wish to download and add to Plex, and select it from the search results.
+   - In the provided search bar, search for a Movie (Radarr) or TV series (Sonarr) you wish to download and add to Jellyfin or Plex, and select it from the search results.

    - In the show's details modal, leave the form as default or configure accordingly, and click the **Add Movie/{Show Name}** button.